Services To Students

 (2) A classroom-centered approach is provided primarily through the English classes.

-Remedial Reading services are provided to students whose reading weaknesses are significant enough to require regular reading instruction.
+Remedial reading services are provided for students whose reading weaknesses are significant enough to require regular reading instruction.
 Such students work in a group setting of eight or fewer students.
 To meet the needs of these identified learners, ongoing assessment and diagnosis are integral components of the program.